 There was a nice selection on menu.
 Some of which, were actually pretty tasty, others were passable and the rest just downright boring.
 Didn't make me feel enthusiastic about returning any more.

 I thought the paella were pretty good.
 I've not much basis for comparison apart from the pasta version from Esmirada.
 The valenciana featured seafood like mussels, squid with additional of chicken compared to the regular one.
-And to my surprise, there was pork belly too.
+To my surprise, there was pork belly too.
 The rice was piping hot and loaded with meat and crispy rice bits at the bottom.
 Reminded me of claypot rice.
-I didn't really taste any saffron in it and most of the flavour was tanginess.
+I didn't taste any saffron in it and most of the flavour involved tanginess.
 The negra which was the squid ink variant was very much filled with squid ink flavour (and squids too) and it was probably the blackest rice dish I've ever come across.
 It was more thickly coated than the squid ink risotto at Pasta Brava.
 Something to watch out for to avoid if you're out on a date.

 1 comment: